Dumaguete to Apo Island without a tour, is it possible?

 Dumaguete is the most populous city in Negros Oriental island in the Philippines.
 It has a beautiful waterfront , called Rizal Boulevard, and it is a developing student city – mostly untouched by tourism.
 In our 4-day–stay here we saw less than 10 «westerners» in total while in our neighbourhood (a traditional Filipino one, just next to the university!) we hardly saw anyone!
 The main attraction in the province is the diving paradise, Apo Island, one of the top 100 Best Diving places in the world!
-It is one of the most famous islands for swimming next to the turtles too!
-As it is a bit hard to get to Apo island , the area is still far from the mass tourism and the turtles are still happy living a normal life!
-There are tour operators that organize daily tours and there are some resorts on the island too but what if you want to visit Dumaguete to Apo island on local transportation by yourself without a tour?
+It is one of the most famous islands for swimming next to the free turtles too!
+As it is a bit hard to get to Apo island , the area is still untouched from the mass tourism and the turtles are still happy living an almost normal life!
+There are tour operators that organize daily tours and there are some resorts on the island too but what if you want to get from Dumaguete to Apo island on local transportation by yourself without a tour?
 DIY is totally doable!

 If this is your ever first visit to a developing country you may face a cultural shock but do not allow this feeling to underestimate Filipinos, one of the most hospitable and friendly nation in the world!
 Smile, be polite and everything will run smoothly!
 So, long story short, you have to arrive at Dumaguete first by plane from Manila or Cebu, by ferry from Cebu , Siquijor or other islands, by coach etc. Now, that you are here, Apo island is only few kilometres southern!